 - nominated by the College – Mount Holyoke may nominate up to three applicants per year

+Applications are available on the Luce website.
 The application must be downloaded and filled in, then saved and printed.
-Interested students should contact Fellowships Advisor (FA) Christine Overstreet to discuss their candidacy and work with her on preparing their application for submission to the Committee on Fellowships.
-The Committee, made up of four faculty members and chaired by the Dean of Studies, reviews applications, interviews candidates, and decides which candidates to nominate.
-Nominees will then revise their materials as recommended and submit a hard copy to the FA who will send it, with accompanying materials and an endorsement letter, to the Luce Foundation.
-Fellowships Senior Administrative Assistant Marianne Taylor collects application materials, maintains records, schedules appointments, and co-facilitates the application process.
+Interested students should contact National Fellowships Advisor Christine Overstreet to discuss their candidacy and work with her on preparing their application for submission to the Committee on Fellowships.
+The Committee, made up of faculty members and chaired by the Dean of Studies, reviews applications, interviews candidates, and decides which candidates to nominate.
+Nominees will then revise their materials as recommended and submit a hard copy to Christine who will send it, with accompanying materials and an endorsement letter, to the Luce Foundation.
+Senior Administrative Assistant Marianne Taylor collects application materials, maintains records, schedules appointments, and co-facilitates the application process.

 Please note that for all deadlines, submission time is 12:00 noon

 |Timeframe||Task(s) to Complete|

 |Summer/early fall||make appointment to discuss candidacy with National Fellowships Advisor; solicit potential recommenders; order transcripts for all undergraduate and graduate study - have sent directly to Academic Deans Office|